Nowhere (album): Background and production

-The band members were 18 or 19 during the recording of Nowhere.
-Mark Gardener described it as a "nighttime sort of record", and recalled the band working on the album in the studio during late-night hours, leading to feelings of isolation as a result of the irregular work schedule.
+The band members were between 18 and 20 during the recording of Nowhere.
+Mark Gardener described it as a "nighttime sort of record", and recalled the band working on the album in the studio during late-night hours and long sessions.
+He said feelings of isolation in the album's music resulted from this work pattern.
+Gardener said “It all added to that dark, alienated feeling that I think permeated through Nowhere.”